 |West of Rockies, 3-day select||$130||$165||$85|

 |48 states, Next Day||$225||$300||$150|

 |AK, HI, PR, Canada||Call for price||Call for price||Call for price|

-International Sales - Instruments with Brazilian Rosewood and Shell Products
+International Sales - Instruments with Brazilian Rosewood (CITES I), Rosewood (CITES II) and Shell Products

 Because of international agreements governing the transportation of certain species of wood and shell products across international borders, the following conditions apply to any instrument sold by Gruhn Guitars and shipped to anywhere other than a US address.

-Brazilian Rosewood: There is an addtional charge to cover the cost of the necessary permits and processing to legally ship an instrument with CITES materials (Brazilian rosewood) outside the United States.
-This applies to any Brazilian rosewood on the instrument including backs and sides, fingerboards, peghead veneers or bridges.
+Brazilian Rosewood: There is an addtional charge to cover the cost of the necessary permits and processing to legally ship an instrument with CITES Appendix I (Brazilian rosewood) and CITES Appendix II (Other rosewood species) outside the United States.
+This applies to any rosewood on the instrument including backs and sides, fingerboards, peghead veneers or bridges.
 Shipment will also be delayed for as much as 30 to 90 days to allow for processing by US Fish and Wildlife Service and USDA/APHIS.

 If you are shipping an instrument to us, please check our Packing Tips to help ensure the instrument will not be damaged in transit.